cieplinski-tobiasz/smina-docking-benchmark/README.md

 ## Experiments

+Both experiments requires `DOCKING_BASELINES_DIR` environment variable to be set with path to docking_baselines package.

 ### Modified physics optimization

 This experiment "changes the physics" used by smina during docking, generates molecule that are supposed to dock well according to the custom scoring function and double evaluates the generated molecules with default scoring function.

+The experiment requires `CUSTOM_SCORING_DIR` environment variable to be set with path to directory containing custom scorings text files

 To run it use the `experiments/modified_physics_optimization/run_experiment.sh` script.
 The script requires three arguments in given order: